 I’ve only used this DeWalt 60V Max 9” cut-off saw for a couple of small jobs but so far it’s been a great tool.
 It’s not cheap at $550 for the bare tool (it does include about $50 worth of blades) but one small DIY stone porch job and it pays for itself.

-You could even get the $850 combo kit (easier to find) that comes with a couple of 9 amp hour batteries and a fast charger for what contractors charge to haul, cut, and stick a few stones to a concrete porch.
+You could even get the $850 combo kit that comes with a couple of 9 amp hour batteries for what contractors charge to haul, cut, and stick a few stones to a concrete porch.

-Hell you could buy two combo kits, three weeks worth of groceries for the family, four tanks of gas for the truck, and a 24 pack of Guinness from Costco.
+Hell you could buy two combo kits, three weeks worth of groceries for the family, four tanks of gas for the truck, and a case of Guinness from Costco.

 With the diamond wheel and a 9amp hr battery on board this saw weighs 15.1 lbs.
 It has a 7/8 arbor, a good 5 position blade guard, and a no load speed of 6600RPM.

 On one 9amp hr battery charge DeWalt specs this saw out to split 22 cinder blocks, 95 pieces of #5 rebar in four-bar bundles, or cut a one inch joint into 25ft of concrete.

 With a 9” blade the saw has a cutting depth of 3 1/4in.
 I haven’t cut much concrete with it yet myself, but from what I’ve seen online, at full depth, people are getting about 6 feet per charge out of a 9amp hr battery.

 I ran a test on some 2” thick sandstone and was able to get five 24” rips out of a 9amp hr battery.